-The goal of the template/regions feature is to allow the separation of template results from content results that change page by page.
-When setup, this allows users who can only change content on a website to only see accessibility issues that are part of the content area(s).
+Regions inside of Pope Tech allow you to separate the template region results from content region results.
+This allows users who can only change content on a website to only see accessibility issues that are part of the content region(s) of your website.

 Creating a template

 A template consists of a name, content area(s) and page matcher(s).
 In this example I selected the “New” button and named my template College template.